grssnbchr/categorical-spatial-interpolation/analysis/index.md

 packages, the new and shiny `sf` for geodata processing, `rnaturalearth` for downloading political boundaries of Germany, `foreach` and `doParallel` for parallel processing and `kknn` for categorical k-nearest-neighbor interpolation.
-That's it, that's all.
+That’s it, that’s all.

 ``` r
 # from https://mran.revolutionanalytics.com/web/packages/checkpoint/vignettes/using-checkpoint-with-knitr.html